jmolenaa/Inception/VM_setup.md

 `newgrp docker`
 And that should make it work

+#### 4.3. hosts file

+The subject asks that you be able to connect to your website through the damin name [you intra login].42.fr.
+One of the things we need to do to have this work is to modify the /etc/hosts file on your machine (be it laptop or your VM).
+So, just open the `/etc/hosts` file in your editor of choice with sudo permissions and add the line `127.0.0.1 [your intra login].42.fr` somewhere in there (just at the top is fine).
+And that's it :)

 [^1]: some python stuff that our version of docker is running is deprecated so docker-compose won't run, you could also alternatively install the docker-compose-v2 package, but I'm not sure that's subject compliant